WrestleMania 41: Reception

 John Canton of TJRWrestling reviewed the second night of the event praising the Women's World Championship match, the Sin City Street Fight match, the Intercontinental Championship match and the AJ Styles vs. Logan Paul match but criticized the main event.
 Regarding the main event he said "It was slow paced and not the most entertaining match, but they got through it with a lot of twists and turns".
 He gave Night 2 an 8.5 out of 10.

 Writing for the Wrestling Observer Newsletter for Night 1, Dave Meltzer gave the World Heavyweight Championship match a score of 3.75 stars, the World Tag Team Championship match 2.75 stars, the Naomi-Cargill bout 2 stars, the United States Championship match 3.75 stars, the Americano-Fenix match 2.75 stars, the WWE Women's Championship match 1.75 stars, and the Triple Threat main event 4.75 stars.
 For Night 2, he gave the Women's World Championship Triple Threat match 5 stars (the highest of the event, and the first women's match in WWE ever to receive such a rating from Meltzer), the Sin City Street Fight 4.25 stars, the Intercontinental Championship Fatal Four-way match 4.25 stars, the Orton-Hendry match no rating, the Styles-Paul bout 3.5 stars, the Women's Tag Team Championship match 2 stars, and the Undisputed WWE Championship main event 1.75 stars.
+The show did 66 million in live gate revenue (roughly 33 million for each night).